 The department takes every opportunity to learn beyond the classroom.
-In the last few years, field studies have included trips to the Isle of Arran in Scotland, Pembrokeshire and Cardiff.
-In 2018 we will be exploring the unique environment of Iceland.
+In the last few years, field studies have included trips to the Isle of Arran in Scotland.
+Pembrokeshire and Cardiff.
+In 2018 we explored the unique environment of Iceland and will be returning in 2020.